Things They Don’t Tell You About Visiting Africa

 Dress code/culture

 Learn the culture of the country/city/village you are visiting and dress appropriately.
-In a Muslim community, let’s take The Gambia for example, you might feel safer and much more in sync with the locals if you are well covered-up.
-Depending on where and who you will visit- pack appropriately.
+In a Muslim community, let’s take The Gambia, for example, you might feel safer and much more in sync with the locals if you are well covered up, depending on where and who you will visit, and pack appropriately.

 Crossing roads/ traffic lights and rules

 It is no news that many Africans do not observe traffic rules.
-As basic as this might sound to you, motorists and pedestrians alike do not take into consideration this common sense safety advice.
+As basic as this may sound, motorists and pedestrians alike often fail to consider this common-sense safety advice.

-In Kenya, where I reside, we cross the roads in the city not necessarily because the traffic lights are green but because the road is clear, and so do vehicles sometimes.
-Sometimes, Traffic police contradict the traffic lights, thus making a menace in the whole system.
+In Kenya, where I reside, we cross the roads in the city not necessarily because the traffic lights are green but because the road is clear, and so are vehicles sometimes.
+Sometimes, Traffic police disregard traffic lights, thus creating a menace in the whole system.

 All in all, be careful when driving or walking around.
 Anything can happen!